inspircd/docs/docs/2/modules/sslinfo.md

 ### Description

-This module adds the `/SSLINFO` command which allows users to look up SSL certificate information for other users.
+This module adds user facing SSL information, various SSL configuration options, and the `/SSLINFO` command to look up SSL certificate information for other users.

 ### Configuration